-Dr. Roy CTO is an Oxford based biomedical scientist, with degrees in biomedical science and computer science.
+Dr Roy is an Oxford based biomedical scientist, with degrees in Biomedical Science and Computer Science.
 He is a Research Fellow at the Institute for Translational Medicine at the University of Buckingham (BITM).
-Additionally, Avi advises academia, biotech, governments, and pharma startups, including University of Oxford’s Centre for Advancing Sustainable Medical Innovation (CASMI), University of Oxford’s Future of Humanity Institute, Thiel Capital, New Medicine Partners, Deep Knownledge Ventures, and Government of Kazakhstan.
+Additionally, Avi advises academia, biotech, governments, and pharma startups.
+Including:

-Avi’s PhD research involved the rejuvenation of human skin using small molecules, and identifying accurate biomarkers of aging.
+Avi’s PhD research involved the rejuvenation of human skin using small molecules, and identifying accurate biomarkers with regards to ageing.
 Avi rejuvenated the skin cells taken from 80 year old patients by transplanting the mitochondria taken from 16 year old skin cells.
-Using transcriptomics, proteomics and computational biology Avi identified the pathways involved in the rejuvenation of skin, and ever since has been screening small molecules to replicate the regenerative process.
-His research has resulted in an advanced protocol for screening drugs that have geroprotective properties, which has identified twelve novel geroprotective drugs.
+Using transcriptomics, proteomics and computational biology, Avi identified the pathways involved in the rejuvenation of skin.
+And ever since, has been screening small molecules to replicate the regenerative process.
+His research has resulted in an advanced protocol for screening drugs that have geroprotective properties.
+Which has identified twelve novel geroprotective drugs.